c4pp4/gentoo-unity7/docs/ehooks.md

    - see the [code][code]

-- IMPORTANT: **Changes** are managed via **unity-extra/ehooks** package bump.
-It looks for ehooks changes, generates emerge command needed to apply the changes and display it as a warning message. **Don't forget to apply it!** Alternative way to display it is `ehooks -g` command.

 - Overlay's ehooks are located in [gentoo-unity7/profiles/ehooks][ehooks] directory.

+- **Changes** are managed via **unity-extra/ehooks** package.
+The package looks for ehooks changes, generates emerge command needed to be applied and displays it as a warning message.

 - **Optional** ehooks are managed via [unity-extra/ehooks USE flags][use flags].